- UNC-TV Series

 The Flag Man - Explore the history of our Star Spangled Banner with John Andringa, also known as the “Flag Man,” and his collection of over 130 flags.
 Visit the Capitol Fourth website for more information on the history of the American flag.

 Poems for Everyone - Experience poet Amy Bagwell’s vision of immersing the public in poetry through murals and news racks in Uptown Charlotte.
+To learn more about the Wall Poems of Charlotte and read full-length versions of featured texts, visit the projects's website.

 Hart Square - Travel to Hart Square, an oasis of nineteenth-century life in modern Catawba County, where Dr. Robert Hart explains his dedication to not only preserving the largest collection of historical log structures in the United States, but bringing that history to life.
+More information about Hart Square and its annual festival is available online.